 Goal 1: Achieve Apportionment Requirements

-In general, under the Master Agreement on Apportionment, Alberta is entitled to 50 percent of the natural flow of an interprovincial river before it enters Saskatchewan; Saskatchewan is entitled to 50 percent of the water which enters the province from Alberta and 50 percent of the flow arising within its borders.
+In general, under the Master Agreement on Apportionment, Alberta is entitled to 50 percent of the natural flow of a transboundary river before it enters Saskatchewan; Saskatchewan is entitled to 50 percent of the water which enters the province from Alberta and 50 percent of the flow arising within its borders.
 Manitoba receives the remainder.
 This formula is based on flow occurring over the course of a 12-month period in all eastward flowing streams.
 Exceptions to this formula occur to meet the principle of equitable sharing as discussed below.

 Natural flow is an important concept within the Master Agreement.
 Broadly defined, the term refers to the flow of water that would occur in a particular river if that river had never been affected by the activities of people.
 Calculating natural flow amount then allows the PPWB to determine the share of the flow available to each of the provinces.
 The volume of flow subject to the Master Agreement are called apportionable flows.
-Rivers at the Alberta-Saskatchewan border receive apportionable flows that are received by Saskatchewan from Alberta.
+Rivers at the Alberta-Saskatchewan boundary receive apportionable flows that are received by Saskatchewan from Alberta.
 Rivers at the Saskatchewan-Manitoba boundary receive apportionable flows that are the sum of the water received by Saskatchewan from Alberta and natural flow arising in Saskatchewan.

 Equitable Sharing: Striving for Fairness